-Answers in law are not often easily derived or black and white in nature.
+Answers in law are not often easily derived, nor are they black and white in nature.
 Many times an attorney's reply to a legal question is, "It depends."
 Many laws are necessarily vague and variable because they deal with human relationships.
-It is impossible for law-makers to foresee all the countless, ever-changing human relationships that may occur.
+It is impossible for lawmakers to foresee all of the countless, ever-changing human relationships that may occur.
 Courts often can reach decisions in law only after considerable reasoning based on several factors that may include the following: